Skip to content

 Oral thrush is a fungal infection specific to that person and can be treated with antifungal medications.
 In the event a woman has a vaginal infection caused by thrush, it can be passed onto the baby.
 For people with weakened immune systems, such as people with HIV/AIDS, thrush can lead to more serious systemic infections by spreading to other parts of the body.

-3 simple steps to request treatment for thrush today
+3 simple steps to request an online prescription to treat thrush

 Step 1